pwssOrg/PWSS-Release-File-Integrity-Scanner/windows_11_installer/psql_files/psql/cert/README.md

-These won´t work and needs to be replaced for the install script to work
+These won´t work and needs to be replaced for the install script to work!